slo1958/sl-xj-lib-data/README.md

 table0.index_visible_when_iterate(True)

-for each row as clDataRow in table0 for each cell as string in row
-    system.DebugLog("field " + cell + "value " + row.get_cell(cell))

-  next

-next

 ' directly use the  boolean serie as parameter to 'filtered_on'; and, or and not operator are overloaded for clBooleanDataSerie

 for each row as clDataRow in table0.filtered_on(filter_country and filter_product)